How to detect cycle in a Singly linkedlist

 Let’s revisit the above illustration of cycle in linkedlist again.
 As we know, a linkedlist is traversed linearly(one after the other).
 Let’s see what happens when try to traverse this linkedlist:

-• We start from node-1 as it is the head of linkedlist.
+node-1as it is the head of linkedlist. - Then we go to

 So, the problem with having a cycle in linkedlist is iterating over the same nodes again and again infinitely.